-Furthermore, IKB promotes an open, cooperative and innovative corporate culture that is enshrined in its Code of Conduct.
-The enhancement of the corporate values as the cornerstone of IKB's corporate culture was the subject of Bank-wide and team workshops in the period under review.
+Furthermore, IKB promotes a cooperative and innovative corporate culture that is enshrined in its Code of Conduct.
 IKB's values ("professional", "committed" and "reliable") serve to guide its actions.
 They provide orientation internally while also positioning the Bank's actions externally with regard to customers.
+A Bankwide snap survey was conducted in the period under review to establish how and with what emphasis the results of the values workshops were implemented in their teams.
+Other questions were aimed at finding out how cooperation and management have changed under the specific circumstances of the coronavirus period, and what challenges and requirements have arisen.